New

 1. Use the AI Consultant for the initial draft and major structural decisions

-2. Switch to manual editing for precise wording adjustments
+2. Switch to manual editing for precise wording adjustments and question configuration

 3. Return to the Consultant if you're unsure about a change and want a second opinion